Skip to main content

 Frequently Asked Questions

-Here are some frequently asked questions about the Rootstock and RIF Platform.
+Here are some frequently asked questions about the Rootstock and RIF Platforms.

 About Rootstock

-• Smart contracts are digital agreements stored on a blockchain network such as Rootstock and executed automatically without intermediaries.
-A smart contract allows for the digital representation of physical entities, which can be controlled, exchanged, and transferred without interference.
-Smart contracts are usable in various use cases, such as lending, voting, decentralized payments and exchanges, asset tokenization, supply chain tracking, insurance, crowdfunding, escrow, and tenders.
+Smart contracts are digital agreements stored on a blockchain network such as Rootstock and executed automatically without intermediaries.
+A smart contract allows digital assets to be controlled, exchanged, and transferred.
+Smart contracts have numerous use cases, such as lending, voting, decentralized payments and exchanges, asset tokenization, etc.

-• Rootstock is compatible with Ethereum at the following layers:
+• Rootstock is compatible with the Ethereum blockchain at the following layers:

 • EVM compatibility